cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ...
 ```

-This will need to be repeated for each of the messages that you'll need.
-To refresh your memory, that's:
+This needs to be repeated for each of the messages that you require.
+To refresh your memory, that is:

 * `MsgCreateGame`
 * `MsgCreateGameResponse`